This afternoon I went with Claire to Wallgreens in

 the people she'd meet, the friendships she'd make on her mission,

-and how much we're going to miss each other!
+and how much we will miss each other!

 We made one last visit to Target together for some last-minute items